The Question is How Many Vet Schools Should I Apply To?

 - Oftentimes prevet students research how to get into vet school with bad grades.
 A GPA below 3.4 might be considered a low GPA for veterinary school.
 In this case, Kayla applied to 3 vet schools and got into LMU during her first application cycle.

-- One simple ingredient: 100% pure freeze-dried raw beef hearts.
-Made in the USA
+- Made in the USA with one simple ingredient: 100% pure freeze-dried raw beef heart.

 Can I apply to 1 vet school and get in?

 - Dr Emanuele is a fish veterinarian who did not get in on her first try.
 Then she waited a few years and applied to one school: NCSU.
 Dr Emanuele did mention that if she did not get in on this 2nd try that she did not plan on applying again.
 Luckily for the world she did get in and is now the ownder of 2 successful mobile veterinary practices.